-The National Model United Nations (NMUN) conference in New York is one of the biggest and most sophisticated simulations of the United Nations worldwide.
+The National Model United Nations (NMUN) conference in New York is one of the largest and most sophisticated simulations of the United Nations worldwide.
 Established in 1946 – one year after the foundation of the UN – the conference has since successfully taken place more than sixty times.
 Annually 4500 students from 250 universities worldwide gain an insight into the procedures of the United Nations.
 This provides students with a unique opportunity to accumulate skills in conducting diplomatic negotiations and public speaking, which could not otherwise be gained from day to day university life.

 Specialized knowledge, rules of procedure and rhetoric are only a few of the skills that the students need to master.
 Acquiring these calls for initiative, discipline and focus.
 Having been able to gain several awards in previous years, the University of St. Gallen once more sets out to reach new heights.

-With their engagement and dedication to their project, the students who form the St.Gallen delegation to the annual NMUM conference represent one of the most important aspects of the educational mission of HSG: the ability and motivation to go far beyond their usual course work for the sake of acquiring crucial professional experience.
+With their engagement and dedication to their project, the students who form the St.Gallen delegation to the annual NMUM conference represent one of the most important aspects of the educational mission of HSG: the ability and motivation to go far beyond their usual coursework for the sake of acquiring crucial professional experience.
 It is not only the enormous political importance of the UN as such which makes those experiences so precious, but also the exposure to the social and cultural challenges posed by the enormous diversity of the students who are brought together annually at this conference.

 Recently, the University of St. Gallen has formulated its vision 2020 as follows:

-As one of Europe’s leading business universities, we are recognised globally as a place for thought leadership on current economic, business, and societal matters and for the development of talent able to integrate perspectives and act both entrepreneurially and responsibly.
+“As one of Europe’s leading business universities, we are recognized globally as a place for thought leadership on current economic, business, and societal matters and for the development of talent able to integrate perspectives and act both entrepreneurial and responsibly. “

-We are committed to educating our students by honing their professional skills as well as by fostering personalities who are able and willing to meet the future grand challenges of global change in a spirit of context-conscious openmindedness for the needs and potentials of the whole of the worlds` society.
+We are committed to educating our students by honing their professional skills as well as by fostering personalities who are able and willing to meet the future grand challenges of global change in a spirit of context-conscious open mindedness for the needs and potentials of the whole of the worlds` society.
 On this background, the University of St. Gallen appreciates and admires the huge effort our students put into their mission to NMUN.
 We are fully convinced that this effort is worth being financially supported, and we wish them every success in raising such support.

-We are 24 Bachelor students of the University of St.Gallen who will attend the April 2017 National Model United Nations (NMUN) Conference in New York together.
+We are 18 Bachelor students of the University of St.Gallen who will attend the March 2019 National Model United Nations (NMUN) Conference in New York together.
 In preparation for the conference, we hold regular meetings and work on the various questions that should be taken into consideration when attending a conference of this kind.
 This includes a variety of topics such as the rather strict rules of procedure, learning how to write a resolution correctly or discussing current issues on the UN’s agenda.

-Application Procedure for Elective for Fall 2017
+Application Procedure for Elective for Fall 2019 (Deadline June 30 2019)